 Learn more about making an appointment and coming to our hospitals.

-Your CT scan will be performed by a medical radiation technologist (MRT) who is specialized in radiology and CT.
+Your CT scan will be performed by a medical radiation technologist (MRT) who is specialized in CT scan.
 To learn more about this health professional, please see this link for the College of Medical Radiation Technologists of Ontario.

 Before Your CT Scan